dannyrappleyea/interests/books.md

 Grew up reading science fiction and fantasy.
 Still love both.

 ## Looks interesting
+* Klara and the Sun by Kazuo Ishiguro
+* A Psalm for the Wild-Built by Becky Chambers
+* The Last Watch (The Divide #1) by J.S.
+Dewes
+* Shards of Earth (The Final Architecture #1) by Adrian Tchaikovsky
+* Iron Widow (Iron Widow #1) by Xiran Jay Zhao
+* (The Expanse Series) by James S.A.
+Corey
+* The Shadow of the Gods (The Bloodsworn Saga #1) by John Gwynne
+* A Deadly Education (The Scholomance #1) by Naomi Novik
+* She Who Became the Sun (The Radiant Emperor #1) by Shelley Parker-Chan
+* Black Water Sister by Zen Cho
 * Splintegrate.
 Deborah Teramis Christian.
 * The Best Science Fiction of the Year